-Response Acquiring the f84m Evans Easyspace portfolio in February 2015 was an opportunity to combine our previous experience in one investment.
-This was a group of 50 business centres offering a range of serviced office, light industrial and self-storage units, spread right across the UK (though with a concentration in the Midlands, North and Scotland, including 78% in underserved areas).
+Response Acquiring the £84m Evans Easyspace portfolio in February 2015 was an opportunity to combine our previous experience in one investment.
+This was a group of 50 business centres offering a range of serviced office, light industrial and self-storage units, spread right across the U.K. (though with a concentration in the Midlands, North and Scotland, including 78% in underserved areas).
 There are nearly 22,000 workstations in the business centre elements, along with 1,420,000 sq. ft. of light industrial and workshop units.
 We saw the opportunity to provide additional, higher-quality accommodation, supporting local business growth and employment.
 In addition, the flexi-lease arrangement enables the 2,000 SME tenants - ranging from sole traders to larger local businesses - to expand within the centres as their businesses grow.

-Impact The primary impact goal is to support local job creation among SMEs by providing quality work space in underserved areas.
+2015 Impact The primary impact goal is to support local job creation among SMEs by providing quality work space in underserved areas.
 By increasing office occupation from 77% to 85%, we could potentially support an estimated additional 400 office jobs, while increasing occupancy from 83% to 95% in the workshops could support another 200 warehousing jobs.
 Together with Regus (who previously owned the portfolio and will continue to manage the properties), we are also identifying improvements in the properties' environmental performance, installing energy-efficient lighting.
 These are expected to reduce energy usage, thereby reducing operating costs for tenants over time.
 "The Easyspace business centres present a significant opportunity to increase occupancy levels through letting vacant space and increasing workstation density, thereby generating employment in local SME businesses in the underserved markets where the portfolio is concentrated."
-Tom Tyler, Investment Director, Bridges Ventures Picture House Court, Bristol
+Tom Tyler, Investment Director, Bridges Ventures Deal Origination During Investment Developing an understanding of workspace for SMEs as an engine of job creation (The Office Group, The Foundry) Engaging with property managers to engage tenants and increase occupancy levels 2002 Picture House Court, Bristol

-Challenge The UK housing shortage is set to worsen, as the supply of new homes has consistently failed to keep up with demand.
-Building new housing stock is imperative - but so is building them in a more sustainable fashion, as energy from fossil fuels consumed in the construction and operation of buildings currently accounts for almost half of the UK's $\rm CO_2$ emissions.
+Challenge The U.K. housing shortage is set to worsen, as the supply of new homes has consistently failed to keep up with demand.
+Building new housing stock is imperative - but so is building them in a more sustainable fashion, as energy from fossil fuels consumed in the construction and operation of buildings currently accounts for almost half of the U.K.'s $\rm CO_2$ emissions.
 To compound the challenge, these sustainability features have to be constructed at a reasonable cost, to ensure the buildings remain affordable to buyers.